georgia-tech-db/evadb/docs/source/usecases/homesale-forecast.rst

 .. note::

-   Go over :ref:`forecast` page on fine tuning the forecast model.
+   Go over :ref:`forecast` page on exploring all configurable paramters for the forecast model.

 .. code-block::